ivotron/popper2-paper/paper.md

 The parsers are responsible for reading and parsing the YML files into an internal format;
 running syntactic and semantic validation checks;
 normalizing the various attributes and generating a workflow DAG.
-The workflow parser have a pluggable architecture that allows adding support of other workflow languages.
+The workflow parser has a pluggable architecture that allows adding support of other workflow languages.

 ### Workflow Runner